Rules, Regulations & Guidelines 2019/20

 7) ‘SENIOR & JUNIOR ENTRIES’: If you are undergoing training on a recognised full or part time course of study or undertaking a registered apprenticeship you will be defined as a ‘Junior’.
 For students only, this includes a period of three years after completing your formal studies.
 All other entrants will be classed as ‘Senior’.

-8) JUDGING: Entries in each section will be judged by industry specialists.
-Entrants’ names will not be disclosed to the judges.
+8) JUDGING: Entries in each section will be judged by industry specialist experts.
+Entrant names will not be disclosed to the judges.
 Judges will be asked to nominate work to go forward to the special, major and premier awards and for exhibition.

 9) AWARDS: Judges may give Gold, Silver and Bronze Awards appropriate to Councils benchmark standards.

 10) MULTIPLE AWARDS: When an entrant has submitted more than one entry in the same section it is possible that judges may select the same entrant for more than one award.
 There is no restriction on the number of awards the same entrant may receive.

 11) COLLEGE TROPHY AWARD: This Award is sponsored by new Principal Patrons Valcambi.
 The allocation of tool/equipment vouchers must be taken up by the expiry date as set by the sponsor.

 12) WITHHOLDING AWARDS: Judges may choose not to give awards in any section if they consider the quality of the entries to be of insufficient merit.
 Therefore, the Council gives no guarantee that all the available prizes will be awarded.
 The Council also reserves the right to withhold any award for an entry not made available for exhibition.